Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: How do I know there is a new release?
 Do I have to keep checking github?
 - A: No you don't.
-When there's a new version, windows' toast notification will let you know, with a convenient button that brings you directly to the release section here.<br>
+When there's a new version, the app will let you know directly in the console as well as with a windows' toast notification with a convenient button that brings you directly to the release section here.
+To do so, go to Start - Notifications & Actions - Notifications - Enable.<br>
 ![toast_notif](https://github.com/user-attachments/assets/1323bc01-8eda-4a2c-bda4-38086048bf66)

 &nbsp;